 For something a little bit different, book a Trek and Taste tour at nearby Sharpham Vineyard.
 Set right on the River Dart you can explore and learn about Wine Making and get to sample wines, along with their own homemade cheeses.

-Places to eat in and around
+Where can I eat in and around Totnes?

 Totnes is a foodies heaven with such a diverse choice of places to eat you will want to come back again and again.

 Halfway up the main High Street, housed in a 14C building is Rumours Wine Bar and Restaurant, busy all year round serving a great choice of local produce and excellent pizza’s.
 Great for families.

 If you are looking for a coffee you won’t find any of the high street chains here but instead a wonderful choice of independent cafes dotted around the town.
 Curator Café sits at the bottom of the hill offering Italian wood roasted coffee and the opportunity to sit outside and people watch.
 At night, the upstairs is turned into a traditional Italian Osteria with a menu that combines locally sourced food and Italian recipes.